Weakly Supervised 3D Object Detection with Multi-Stage Generalization: Experiments

 \subsection{Main Results}

 As shown in Table~\ref{tab:main}, we show the main results compared with fully-supervised BA-Det, a simple solution combining SfM and BA-Det, and some other fully supervised methods.
 Especially, to make a clear understanding of our results, we also compare the results of BA-Det trained with fewer data.
-We find that with a loose IoU threshold (0.05), our \methodname{} can outperform fully-supervised BA-Det with 10\% data by 2.7 AP and is close to the 100\% data (with a \textasciitilde 12 AP gap).
+We find that with a loose IoU threshold (0.05), our \methodname{} can outperform fully-supervised BA-Det with 10\% data by 2.7 AP and is close to the 100\% data (with a $\sim$12 AP gap).
 As for the 0.5 IoU threshold, we can beat some other fully-supervised methods, such as PCT and MonoJSG.
-Compared with our baseline method, using SfM and clustering to fitting 3D labels and learning a BA-Det, our \methodname{} have huge gains on all metrics.
-The detailed results in different depth ranges are shown in Table~\ref{tab:range}.
-Compared with the baseline, we have a more significant gain for the objects far off.
-In Table~\ref{tab:mot3d}, we show the 3D MOT results on WOD.
-We compare the proposed \methodname{} with other SOTA monocular 3D MOT methods on WOD.
-All results are reported in Vehicle LEVEL 2 difficulty.
-50 and 30 in the metrics are for the IoU threshold of 0.5 and 0.3.
-Note that the SOTA methods are both fully supervised, learning with 3D ground truth.
-Our \methodname{} is a 2D supervised 3D multiple object tracking method.
-Even though, \methodname{} is also comparable to these fully supervised ones.
-Especially for MOTA$_{50}$ metric, we outperform QD-3DT~\cite{hu2022monocular}.
-For Mismatch, we only have less than 1/100 identity switches compared with the SOTA methods.
-Compared with the baseline method, using SfM to generate pseudo labels, BA-Det as the 3D object detector, and ImmortalTracker to track 3D objects, our method \methodname{} improve the performance by a large margin.
+Compared with our baseline method, using SfM~\citep{schonberger2016structure} and clustering to fit 3D labels and learning a BA-Det, our \methodname{} have huge gains on all metrics.
+Besides, we also conduct experiments on the semi-supervised setting with the same 10\% GT as BA-Det and MonoFlex and show better performance.
+We also conduct experiments on KITTI~\cite{geiger2012we} to compare with other SOTA methods.
+We report 3D object detection results on test set.
+Note that (1) there is no long video for 3D reconstruction on KITTI object detection dataset, and we have to generate 3D pseudo boxes on KITTI raw dataset; (2) there are hardly any comparable methods available for 2D supervised 3D detection.
+So, we report the results taking \methodname{} as the pretraining approach.
+We pretrain \methodname{} on KITTI raw dataset without any labels (We use the 2D object detector Mask R-CNN trained on COCO) and finetune the monocular 3D object detector MonoFlex with 3D ground truth on KITTI detection training set.
+We only use a single frame during inference for a fair comparison.
+The results have been shown in Table~\ref{tab:kitti}. \methodname{} can have 2.4 AP gain (about 20\% relative improvement) on the moderate level.